-- 1. Lithium Ion SuperPolymer ® rechargeable batteries such as showcased in our PowerPad ® 95, 130 and 330 batteries for the notebook market. - 2.
-Scribbler ® Tablet PCs, for those laptop computer users that require a mobile solution, with a tablet that provides long battery life. - 3.
-Aerospace and defence, which require larger power solutions, including competencies in building systems for third parties. - 4.
+- 1. Lithium Ion SuperPolymer ® rechargeable batteries such as showcased in our PowerPad ® 95, 130 and 160 batteries for the notebook market. - 2.
+Aerospace and defence, which require larger power solutions, including competencies in building systems for third parties. - 3.
 Electric vehicles, whereby we are developing our power-system designs for clean transportation applications.